-“The State targeted the Panthers because we were socialists, not because we were armed.”- Eddie Conway, a former Baltimore Black Panther Party chapter member, served 44 years in prison as a political prisoner, Reality Asserts Itself, 4/12/14.
+“The State targeted the Panthers because we were socialists, not because we were armed.”- Eddie Conway, a former Baltimore Black Panther Party chapter member, who served 44 years in prison as a political prisoner, Reality Asserts Itself, 4/12/14.

 The film’s glaring blindspots are the short vignettes of the original radical Rainbow Coalition’s birth and attempt to build alliances with street gangs like the Blackstone Rangers.
-The word socialism is utter once in the first few minutes of the film.
+The word socialism is uttered once in the first few minutes of the film.
 Viewers don’t get the full breadth of the political analysis and program of the BPP that Chairman Fred Hampton brilliantly transmits in plain language in archival footage of the time.

 Hampton (left) pictured with members of the radical Rainbow Coalition.

 This radical Rainbow coalition denounced law enforcement terror, poverty, racism, and the Vietnam War.
 The development of cohered leadership and organization became a domestic and international threat.

 This threat was responded to through the U.S. government’s Counter Intelligence Program (COINTELPRO), which included a series of illegal projects to prevent the development of a unified radical movement and leadership, targeting feminist organizations, the anti-Vietnam war movement, and of course the civil rights and Black Power movements.